DataBridgeAI/ChatwithDatabase/DataPipeline/README.md

 ## Data Acquisition
 The SQL chatbot operates on organizational data stored in BigQuery, where users execute queries to retrieve relevant information.
 Unlike RAG-based systems, our chatbot directly translates natural language queries into SQL without requiring external document retrieval.
-Since our use case does not involve data ingestion or ETL processes, our data pipeline focuses on three key workflows:
+Since our use case does not involve data ingestion or ETL processes, our data pipeline focuses on three key workflows: <br>
-**1. Schema Extraction:**
+**1. Schema Extraction:** <br>
-Extracts metadata (table names, column names, data types, etc.) from BigQuery.
+Extracts metadata (table names, column names, data types, etc.) from BigQuery. <br>
-Ensures that the chatbot understands the database structure to generate accurate SQL queries.
+Ensures that the chatbot understands the database structure to generate accurate SQL queries. <br>
-**2. Schema Embeddings Generation:**
+**2. Schema Embeddings Generation:**<br>
-Converts extracted schema information into vector embeddings.
+Converts extracted schema information into vector embeddings.<br>
-Enhances query generation by allowing semantic understanding of database structure.
+Enhances query generation by allowing semantic understanding of database structure.<br>
-**3. Feedback Processing:**
+**3. Feedback Processing:**<br>
-Collects user feedback on query results
+Collects user feedback on query results<br>
-Adjusts future query generation by leveraging historical feedback for continuous improvement.
+Adjusts future query generation by leveraging historical feedback for continuous improvement.<br>
-Stores feedback data using ChromaDB for retrieval during query refinement.
+Stores feedback data using ChromaDB for retrieval during query refinement.<br>

 Since the pipeline does not involve direct data acquisition from APIs or external sources, our focus is on schema understanding, embeddings, and iterative feedback integration to enhance SQL generation accuracy.